stefanofoti/musa/README.md

 - [Architecture document](docs/Architecture.md)
 - [Evaluation document](docs/Evaluation.md) <br>

-You can find the first version of these documents in the folder [older-deliveries](/older-deliveries)
+You can find the older versions of these documents in the folder [older-deliveries](/older-deliveries)

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 Unchanged documentation since the first delivery: